 *(Also note that in these states, you do need a medical recommendation in order to buy legal CBD from a state-certified dispensary).

-Final Thoughts on “Where Marijuana is Legal”
+Final Thoughts on “Where Marijuana Is Legal?”

 In any regard, we hope that this article has been helpful and informative in terms of figuring out where marijuana is legal.
-It certainly is not an easy topic to stay on top of, so make sure you know what you’re getting yourself in to when you go to light up — no matter what state you’re in!
+It certainly is not an easy topic to stay on top of, so make sure you know what you’re getting yourself into when you go to light up — no matter what state you’re in!